 Non Resident Indians (NRI) often complained that low fare seats were being priced very high by domestic airlines flying international routes.
 The Members of Parliament (MPs) from Kerala and other states questioned the aviation minister if he was aware of Kerala Gulf flights charging higher than the limits set.

 There are no norms or limits and airlines were free to determine a reasonable fare according to the Aircraft Rules, 1937, Sinha told PTI.
-He added that cost of operations, profit, kind of service offered by the airline and the prevailing traffic volumes were often considered before deciding on the fares.
+He added that cost of operations, profit along with the kind of service offered and the prevailing traffic are often considered before deciding on the fares.